How to Unblock a Drain

 The Drain Snake

-For Australian homeowners grappling with blocked drains, a drain snake can be a highly effective tool.
-Particularly useful for a shower drain or outdoor drains that are frequently clogged with leaves or debris, this flexible, coiled tool is designed to navigate through the twists and turns of your pipes.
-You might also hear people refer to it as a plumber’s snake or drain auger.
+A drain snake can be highly effective at dealing with particularly blocked drains that natural remedies like hot water and baking soda can’t resolve.
+Particularly useful for a shower drain or outdoor drains that are frequently clogged with leaves or debris, this flexible, coiled tool navigates through the twists and turns of your pipes.
+People often refer to it as a plumber’s snake or drain auger.

 Chemical Drain Cleaners

-Always prioritise safety when using chemical-based drain cleaners such as caustic soda or anything that might contain hydrochloric acid.
-These products can be highly effective at breaking up blockages in drains and are readily available at hardware stores.
+Always prioritise safety when using chemical-based commercial drain cleaners such as caustic soda or anything containing hydrochloric acid.
+These products can be highly effective at breaking up drain blockages and are readily available at hardware stores.
 However, they are highly potent and potentially hazardous.
+We recommend using these commercial cleaners purely as a last resort on the DIY scale.

 CCTV Drain Inspection

 Now it is time to get serious.
 If you have read this far, it probably means that your drain issue is more serious than a simple clog.
-You may have damaged drainpipes and need a more comprehensive solution.
+You may have damaged drainpipes and need a more comprehensive solution to protect your plumbing system.

 Hydrojet and Electric Drain Machines

-Once your drain issue has been identified by a CCTV camera, a Hydrojet drain cleaner or an electric drain machine can quickly destroy even the hardiest of blockages.
+Once a CCTV camera has identified your drainage issues, a Hydrojet drain cleaner or an electric drain machine can quickly destroy even the toughest of blockages.

 With a reach of close to 100 meters, a Hydrojet works by inserting a flexible cable down your drain.
-The Hydrojet then blasts extremely highly pressurised water through your pipes and drains, clearing blockages and even slicing through invading roots resulting in squeaky clean drains and pipes.
+The Hydrojet then blasts extremely high-pressure water through your pipes and drains, clearing blockages and even slicing through invading roots.
+The ideal outcome?
+Squeaky clean drains and pipes.

-Similarly, an electric drain machine clears blocked drains by inserting a flexible cable with a versatile cutting edge attached down your pipes.
-It can then slice and cut through blockages but does has a shorter reach than a Hydrojet.
+Similarly, an electric drain machine clears blocked drains by inserting a flexible cable with a versatile cutting-edge attachment down your pipes.
+It can then slice and cut through blockages, but it does have a shorter reach than a Hydrojet.

 In these cases, you might need the services of an emergency plumber with the experience, equipment and next-level knowledge of how to unblock a drain.